 When I first began working with Verizon Wireless I used Excel to get things done.

-Due to internal struggles of a merging company, I had to leverage Excel’s abilities to an incredible degree.
-I created an Excel application leveraging VBA macros* (see below) to collect data from teams of dozens of Quality Assurance employees and hundreds of supervisors, managers and directors located across 8 call centers.
+Due to the internal struggles of a merging company, I had to leverage Excel’s abilities to an incredible degree.
+I created an Excel application leveraging VBA macros* (see below) to collect data from teams of dozens of Quality Assurance employees and hundreds of supervisors, managers, and directors located across 8 call centers.

 The work was exceptionally challenging on many levels but the lessons were incredibly valuable.
 Working with Excel at that level, in and of itself, is an asset to any SEO.

-Beyond that, balancing the needs of users and internal customers, creating user friendly applications, providing reporting, leading other development projects, managing SQL servers, the list goes on….are all very valuable experiences for any SEO consultant.
+Beyond that, balancing the needs of users and internal customers, creating user-friendly applications, providing reporting, leading other development projects, managing SQL servers, the list goes on….are all very valuable experiences for any SEO consultant.

 * Ryan explains: VBA is Visual Basic for Applications.
 VB is a programming language.
 VBA is leveraged by the Microsoft Office suite to provide additional functionality beyond the native capabilities of MS Office.

-- How much of your work is traditional SEO work like content writing / link building, vs “new” SEO involving conversion rate optimization, email marketing etc?
+– How much of your work is traditional SEO work like content writing/link building, vs “new” SEO involving conversion rate optimization, email marketing, etc?